plandex-ai/plandex/README.md

 Hi, I'm Dane.
 I've been building and launching software products for 17 years.
 I went through YCombinator in winter 2018 with my devops security company, EnvKey, which I continue to run today.
 I'm fascinated by LLMs and their potential to transform the practice of software development.

-I live with my wife and 4 year old daughter on the SF peninsula.
+I live with my wife and 4 year old daughter on the SF peninsula in California.
 I grew up in the Finger Lakes region of upstate New York.
 I like reading fiction, listening to podcasts, fitness, and surfing.
 I started Brazilian Jiu-Jitsu recently and am pretty absorbed with that these days as well.

 ## Possible co-founder? 😎